Geneviève Hersent

 Geneviève dubbed the boy Rémy in Sans Famille under her regular name...

 Another cartoon success was Sergio Minuti’s television series Leobunny (1971), originally titled Le avventure di Leoniglio, about a lion cub adopted by a family of rabbits, and for which Geneviève dubbed the eponymous title character in both the English, French and Italian versions all three under the direction of Gisella Mathews.
-Yes, in Italian, too, because it didn’t take long before the Italians became aware of Geneviève’s flair for dubbing in different languages, and so from 1968 onwards, they too, were making use of her talents to dub in Italian with a French accent.
-Often this meant dubbing such renowned French actresses as Leslie Caron, Maria Schneider, Nicole Garcia and Emmanuelle Riva, but Geneviève’s Italian dubbing work also includes numerous little parts in the films of Federico Fellini, voice overs for documentaries, and roles in everything from American soap operas like Dallas and The Bold and the Beautiful to porno movies!
+Yes, in Italian, too, because the Italian dubbing dirctors, too, had become aware of Geneviève’s flair for dubbing in different languages, and so from 1968 onwards they made frequent use of her talents to dub in Italian with a French accent.
+Often this meant dubbing such renowned French actresses as Leslie Caron, Maria Schneider, Stéphane Audran, Annie Girardot and Emmanuelle Riva, but just like in French, she also dubbed several child roles, and Geneviève’s Italian dubbing work also includes guest starring roles in such famed American TV series as Miami Vice, Dallas and The Bold and the Beautiful, and even several porno movies.
+The latter job was not without its risks, as Geneviève explained to me in an email: “I remember one day, while dubbing this kind of erotic film (in Italian), that my Italian dubbing partner (I dont remember his name) fell down, collapsing on the floor because all that heavy breathing over and over deprived him of oxygen.
+He just collapsed!
+Frightening work!!!”

 Leobunny, the little lion cub that Geneviève dubbed in English, French and Italian.